-Green retro telephone on white backgroundPublic information access is changing
+Public information access is changing

 Public data access is constantly changing, and much of that change is driven by consumer rights groups.
 As privacy and discrimination laws have evolved, the amount of information available to the public has become more limited instead of expanding.
 Commercial data providers often add to the problem by reducing information access to decrease liability.